Nepal Gray Langur, Semnopithecus schistaceus

 Geographic Distribution and Habitat

 The Nepal gray langur (Semnopithecus schistaceus), also known as Himalayan gray langurs or central Himalayan langurs, is a species of langur native to the Himalayan region.
 Their range is quite extensive and includes Nepal, far southwestern Tibet, northern India, northern Pakistan, and Bhutan, and it may also extend into parts of northeastern Afghanistan, although their presence in this region is poorly documented.
+Current research suggests that the distribution of the Nepal gray langurs may not extend into Pakistan, but larger-scale surveys are needed to confirm their absence from the region.
 On the east side, their territory extends in India as far as the Buxa Tiger Reserve in northern West Bengal, reaching at least up to the Raidak River.

 The Nepal gray langur thrives in these mountainous regions.
 They enjoy the forested areas in these regions, shrublands, and rocky areas (for example, inland cliffs or mountain peaks).
 They can be found at heights of 4,900 feet (1,500 m) and up to 13,000 feet (4,000 m).
 They prefer living in evergreen and broadleaf forests; however, they’ve been spotted in urban areas as well.